 Scroll to the bottom for farmer suicide hotline and mental health resources

 Farmers are the pillar of American society; however, the pillar is faltering.
-Without the support, we will not get the most basic necessity in life – the food on our table.
+Without support, we will not get the most basic necessities in life – the food on our table.

 American farming has become dependent on technology and this technology isn’t compensating for the increasing cost of land and labor.
 Even if America were to outsource all of its farming to a country that has cheap labor, experts agree that the idea is bound to doom.

 The loss is already evident because the economic benefit from farming doesn’t go to farmers and consumers.
-Instead, it is the large companies who’re benefiting from the improvement in technology.
+Instead, it is the large companies who are benefiting from the improvement in technology.

 As a result, farmers continue to suffer and some try to adapt to a different lifestyle.
 Every year, 50,000 jobs are available in agriculture but there aren’t enough graduates to fill such vacancies.